jethornton/flexgui/docs_flex/source/tools.rst

 .. image:: /images/tools-06.png
    :align: center

+.. warning:: You can't use the hal_manualtoolchange at the same time as the builtin Flex Manual Tool Change

-Manual Tool Change requires at least the following HAL code in the main hal file if not done as above.
+Manual Tool Change requires at least the following HAL code in the main hal file if not using the buildin Flex Manual Tool Change.
 ::

 	# manual tool change